jetbrains-academy/introduction_to_python/Classes and objects/Definition/task.md

 they have any effect.

-The statements inside a class definition will usually be function definitions, but other statements are allowed, and sometimes useful.
-The function definitions inside a class normally have a peculiar form of argument list, dictated by the calling conventions for methods — this is explained later.
+The statements inside a class definition will usually be function definitions, but other statements are sometimes useful.
+The function definitions inside a class normally have a peculiar form of argument list — this is explained later.

 Class objects support two kinds of operations: attribute references and instantiation.
-Attribute references will be discussed in the next sections.
+Attribute references will be discussed in the following sections.
 Class instantiation uses function notation.
-Just pretend that the class object is a parameterless function that returns a new instance of the class.
+Just imagine that the class object is a parameterless function that returns a new instance of the class.
 For example:

 ```python